mquazi/ML-projects/README.md

 # ML-projects
-Some of my Machine Learning (Support Vector Machines, Decision Trees, Random Forest, K Nearest Neighbors, Deep Learning Neural Network) projects
+Some of my Machine Learning (Support Vector Machines, Decision Trees, Random Forest, K Nearest Neighbors, Deep Learning aka Neural Network) projects

 This repo has all the files needed to execute these projects.